StockNews.com Initiates Coverage on Endeavor Group (NYSE:EDR)

-StockNews.com started coverage on shares of Endeavor Group (NYSE:EDR – Free Report) in a research note released on Saturday morning.
-The brokerage issued a hold rating on the stock.
+Analysts at StockNews.com assumed coverage on shares of Endeavor Group (NYSE:EDR – Get Free Report) in a research report issued to clients and investors on Sunday.
+The firm set a “hold” rating on the stock.

-EDR has been the subject of a number of other research reports.
-Jefferies Financial Group reissued a hold rating and set a $27.50 target price (down previously from $29.00) on shares of Endeavor Group in a research note on Thursday, April 4th.
-Evercore ISI restated an in-line rating and set a $27.50 price target (down from $28.00) on shares of Endeavor Group in a report on Wednesday, April 3rd.
-TD Cowen boosted their target price on shares of Endeavor Group from $28.00 to $30.00 and gave the company an outperform rating in a research note on Monday, March 25th.
-Seaport Res Ptn lowered shares of Endeavor Group from a buy rating to a neutral rating in a report on Tuesday, April 2nd.
-Finally, Guggenheim reissued a neutral rating and issued a $27.50 price target (down previously from $36.00) on shares of Endeavor Group in a report on Wednesday, April 3rd.
-Eight research analysts have rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
-According to MarketBeat, the company has an average rating of Hold and a consensus price target of $29.64.
+A number of other equities research analysts have also recently weighed in on the stock.
+UBS Group restated a “neutral” rating and set a $27.50 price objective (down from $31.00) on shares of Endeavor Group in a research note on Wednesday, April 3rd.
+Seaport Res Ptn cut shares of Endeavor Group from a “buy” rating to a “neutral” rating in a research report on Tuesday, April 2nd.
+Guggenheim reiterated a “neutral” rating and issued a $27.50 price target (down from $36.00) on shares of Endeavor Group in a research report on Wednesday, April 3rd.
+Evercore ISI reissued an “in-line” rating and issued a $27.50 price target (down previously from $28.00) on shares of Endeavor Group in a research note on Wednesday, April 3rd.
+Finally, Citigroup cut Endeavor Group from a “buy” rating to a “neutral” rating and dropped their price target for the stock from $29.00 to $27.50 in a research note on Monday, April 15th.
+Eight equities research analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
+According to MarketBeat.com, the stock presently has an average rating of “Hold” and an average target price of $29.30.

-Endeavor Group (NYSE:EDR – Get Free Report) last issued its earnings results on Wednesday, February 28th.
-The company reported $0.07 earnings per share for the quarter, meeting analysts’ consensus estimates of $0.07.
-The firm had revenue of $1.58 billion for the quarter, compared to analyst estimates of $1.55 billion.
-Endeavor Group had a net margin of 5.98% and a return on equity of 1.05%.
-Equities research analysts forecast that Endeavor Group will post 1.27 EPS for the current year.
+Endeavor Group (NYSE:EDR – Get Free Report) last posted its earnings results on Wednesday, February 28th.
+The company reported $0.07 earnings per share (EPS) for the quarter, meeting analysts’ consensus estimates of $0.07.
+The company had revenue of $1.58 billion for the quarter, compared to analysts’ expectations of $1.55 billion.
+Endeavor Group had a return on equity of 1.05% and a net margin of 5.98%.
+On average, research analysts predict that Endeavor Group will post 1.27 EPS for the current year.

 Insider Buying and Selling at Endeavor Group

-In related news, CAO William K. Fullerton sold 1,148 shares of the stock in a transaction dated Thursday, January 18th.
-The shares were sold at an average price of $23.22, for a total transaction of $26,656.56.
-Following the sale, the chief accounting officer now directly owns 82,394 shares of the company’s stock, valued at approximately $1,913,188.68.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-In other Endeavor Group news, major shareholder Patrick Whitesell purchased 1,642,970 shares of the stock in a transaction dated Tuesday, April 9th.
-The shares were purchased at an average cost of $89.01 per share, with a total value of $146,240,759.70.
-Following the completion of the acquisition, the insider now directly owns 1,642,970 shares in the company, valued at approximately $146,240,759.70.
-The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
-Also, CAO William K. Fullerton sold 1,148 shares of the stock in a transaction on Thursday, January 18th.
-The shares were sold at an average price of $23.22, for a total value of $26,656.56.
-Following the sale, the chief accounting officer now directly owns 82,394 shares in the company, valued at $1,913,188.68.
-The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 198,613 shares of company stock worth $4,874,524.
-82.08% of the stock is owned by insiders.
+In other Endeavor Group news, major shareholder Patrick Whitesell bought 1,642,970 shares of the stock in a transaction on Tuesday, April 9th.
+The shares were bought at an average price of $89.01 per share, with a total value of $146,240,759.70.
+Following the purchase, the insider now directly owns 1,642,970 shares in the company, valued at approximately $146,240,759.70.
+The acquisition was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+In other news, CAO Seth D. Krauss sold 17,950 shares of Endeavor Group stock in a transaction dated Thursday, February 22nd.
+The stock was sold at an average price of $24.08, for a total transaction of $432,236.00.
+Following the completion of the sale, the chief accounting officer now directly owns 62,055 shares in the company, valued at approximately $1,494,284.40.
+The sale was disclosed in a filing with the SEC, which can be accessed through this link.
+Also, major shareholder Patrick Whitesell purchased 1,642,970 shares of Endeavor Group stock in a transaction dated Tuesday, April 9th.
+The shares were purchased at an average price of $89.01 per share, with a total value of $146,240,759.70.
+Following the completion of the acquisition, the insider now owns 1,642,970 shares in the company, valued at $146,240,759.70.
+The disclosure for this purchase can be found here.
+Insiders have sold a total of 176,633 shares of company stock valued at $4,317,277 in the last 90 days.
+82.08% of the stock is currently owned by corporate insiders.

-A number of hedge funds have recently bought and sold shares of the business.
-Harbour Capital Advisors LLC purchased a new position in Endeavor Group in the 1st quarter worth about $267,000.
-Renaissance Capital LLC raised its position in Endeavor Group by 3.0% in the 1st quarter.
-Renaissance Capital LLC now owns 103,926 shares of the company’s stock worth $2,674,000 after buying an additional 3,019 shares during the last quarter.
-Kapitalo Investimentos Ltda raised its position in Endeavor Group by 193.7% in the 4th quarter.
-Kapitalo Investimentos Ltda now owns 13,135 shares of the company’s stock worth $312,000 after buying an additional 8,662 shares during the last quarter.
-PNC Financial Services Group Inc. raised its position in Endeavor Group by 14.2% in the 4th quarter.
-PNC Financial Services Group Inc. now owns 3,200 shares of the company’s stock worth $76,000 after buying an additional 399 shares during the last quarter.
-Finally, Mubadala Investment Co PJSC purchased a new position in Endeavor Group in the 4th quarter worth about $52,983,000.
-Hedge funds and other institutional investors own 71.37% of the company’s stock.
+Several institutional investors have recently made changes to their positions in the company.
+Mirador Capital Partners LP lifted its holdings in shares of Endeavor Group by 9.6% during the 1st quarter.
+Mirador Capital Partners LP now owns 22,125 shares of the company’s stock valued at $569,000 after buying an additional 1,941 shares during the last quarter.
+Harbour Capital Advisors LLC acquired a new stake in shares of Endeavor Group during the 1st quarter valued at about $267,000.
+Renaissance Capital LLC lifted its holdings in shares of Endeavor Group by 3.0% during the 1st quarter.
+Renaissance Capital LLC now owns 103,926 shares of the company’s stock valued at $2,674,000 after buying an additional 3,019 shares during the last quarter.
+Kapitalo Investimentos Ltda lifted its holdings in Endeavor Group by 193.7% in the 4th quarter.
+Kapitalo Investimentos Ltda now owns 13,135 shares of the company’s stock worth $312,000 after purchasing an additional 8,662 shares during the last quarter.
+Finally, PNC Financial Services Group Inc. lifted its holdings in Endeavor Group by 14.2% in the 4th quarter.
+PNC Financial Services Group Inc. now owns 3,200 shares of the company’s stock worth $76,000 after purchasing an additional 399 shares during the last quarter.
+71.37% of the stock is currently owned by institutional investors and hedge funds.

 Endeavor Group Company Profile